Currently in its pilot phase, Wellers Impact and Water Unite have partnered to create the Water Unite Pilot Investment Vehicle (WUPIV).

 Wellers Impact is continuing to seek interested Investor Partners who have aligned impact and financial objectives with WUPIV.
 Please contact us to learn more.

 Water Unite is a UK based, non-profit organisation that works in partnership with the private sector to raise and invest funds for clean water sanitation and plastics recycling.
-Funds are raised via voluntary donations of around one cent per litre from retailers of bottled water.
-Started in 2018, Water Unite is supported by The Co-operative (UK), Elior UK, The Rockefeller Foundation, Stone, Vitol and One Foundations.
+Funds are raised via voluntary donations, for example, one cent per litre from retailers of bottled water.
+Started in 2018, Water Unite is supported by The Co-operative (UK), Elior UK, The Rockefeller Foundation, Stone, Vitol, One Foundations and many other organisations supporting SDG focused outcomes.

-If you are a retailer interested in partnering with Water Unite please visit waterunite.org.
+If you are an organisation interested in partnering with Water Unite please visit waterunite.org.